The Foundation of Precision Medicine — Understand Your Genome®

-The Texas Fertility Center medical director was selected as one of three program “captains” to present to and engage with the world’s leading healthcare genetics experts at the Understand Your Genome Symposium in San Diego, Calif.
+The Texas Fertility Center medical director was one of three program “captains” to present to and engage with the world’s leading healthcare genetics experts at the Understand Your Genome Symposium in San Diego, Calif.
 Illumina, a global leader in innovative genomics technologies, provided attendees the opportunity to participate in personal genome sequencing as part of this program.

 The audience of geneticists, reproductive endocrinologists, maternal/fetal medicine experts and others joins an emerging movement to engage, educate and motivate both physicians and patients to explore what’s possible with DNA analysis.